apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kentucky judge shot and killed in chambers, sheriff charged with murder: Officials**
+**Law enforcement informed Biden campaign about hacked Trump material, official says**

-You can read more about it [here](https://abcnews.go.com/US/kentucky-judge-shot-killed-in-chambers/story?id\\u003d113856879).
+You can read more about it [here](https://www.politico.com/news/2024/09/19/iran-hacking-trump-biden-2024-election-00180160).

 ## Requirements
 - Python 3.8